Tatmadaw: 1988 to 2005

 A number of new subordinate command headquarters were formed in response to the growth and reorganisation of the Army.
 These include Regional Operation Commands (ROC, or Da Ka Sa), which are subordinate to RMCs, and Military Operations Commands (MOC, or Sa Ka Kha), which are equivalent to Western infantry divisions.

 The Chief of Staff (Army) retained control of the Directorates of Signals, Directorate of Armour Corps, Directorate of Artillery Corps, Defence Industries, Security Printing, Public Relations and Psychological Warfare, and Military Engineering (field section), People's Militias and Border Troops, Directorate of Defence Services Computers (DDSC), the Defence Services Museum and Historical Research Institute.

 Under the Adjutant General Office, there are three directorates: Medical Services, Resettlement, and Provost Martial.
 Under the Quartermaster General Office are the directorates of Military Engineering (garrison section), Supply and Transport, Ordnance Services, and Electricaland Mechanical Engineering.

 Other independent department within the Ministry of Defence are Judge Advocate General, Inspector General, Military Appointment General, Directorate of Procurement, Record Office, Central Military Accounting, and Camp Commandant.

 All RMC Commander positions were raised to the level of major general and also serve as appointed chairmen of the state- and division-level Law and Order Restoration Committees.
 They were formally responsible for both military and civil administrative functions for their command areas.
 Also, three additional regional military commands were created.
 In early 1990, a new RMC was formed in Burma's north west, facing India.
 In 1996, the Eastern Command in Shan State was split into two RMCs, and South Eastern Command was divided to create a new RMC in country's far south coastal regions.

-In 1997, the SLORC was abolished and the military government created the State Peace and Development Council (SPDC).
+In 1997, the State Law and Order Restoration Council (SLORC) was abolished and the military government created the State Peace and Development Council (SPDC).
 The council includes all senior military officers and commanders of the RMCs.
 A new Ministry of Military Affairs was established and headed by a lieutenant general.
-This new ministry was abolished after its minister Lt.
-Gen. Tin Hla was sacked in 2001.
+This new ministry was abolished after its minister Lieutenant General Tin Hla was sacked in 2001.